Lycia: Mountain and Sea

 Thinking of spending some more time in Turkey?
 Why not spend a night or two in Antalya, or take one of many daily flights to Istanbul to explore this fascinating city.
 Stay in one of our favourite Sultanahmet hotels just a few minutes' walk from the Blue Mosque, Topkapi Palace and Aghia Sophia.

 Depart hotel by taxi transfer to the airport

 The best local airport is Antalya.
-Intercontinental flights use Istanbul (careful – there are two airports, Ataturk and Sabiha Gocken) and then domestic flight to Antalya.
+Intercontinental flights use Istanbul (careful – there are two airports, Istanbul and Sabiha Gocken on the eastern side of the city) and then domestic flight to Antalya.
 Flights to Antalya from outside Turkey are not daily – please check airlines for days and times.

 Flights through Istanbul (see two-airport warning above) are also possible and the connections to Antalya with Pegasus and/or Turkish Airlines are regular and usually good value.